Tee Corinne: Career

 Corinne was also an author, writing many fiction novels with lesbian themes.
 Corinne wrote about art for a variety of publications and, from 1987, was the art books columnist for Feminist Bookstore News.
 A co-founder and past co-chair of the Gay & Lesbian Caucus (an affiliated society of the College Art Association), she also co-founded the Women's Caucus for Art Lesbian & Bisexual Caucus.
+Her work is associated with the international women in print movement, which sought to establish autonomous communications networks of feminist publications, presses, and bookstores created by and for women.
+At the inaugural National Feminist Bookstore Week in 1995, Corinne signed a "feminist writer's pledge" acknowledging the importance of feminist and lesbian publishing ventures, along with Jewelle Gomez, Dorothy Allison, Alice Walker, and Blanche McCrary Boyd.

 In 1989, Corinne received a Lambda Literary Award in the lesbian anthology category for her editing of Intricate Passions (published by Banned Books).
 In 1991, she was chosen by Lambda Book Report as one of the fifty most influential lesbians and gay men of the decade, and in 1997 she received the Women's Caucus for Art President's Award for service to women in the arts.

 One of her other best known works is the cover of the 1993 self-titled debut album of the English alternative rock band Suede.
 In 1998, her photographs appeared on the cover and sleeve of the timmi-kat ReCoRDS' release, "Milkshake: A CD to Benefit The Harvey Milk Institute".